Hazardous Trees Near Your Home - Severe Weather Tips

 - Remove the tree completely *

-Established in 1926, the Mississippi Forestry Commission (MFC) protects the state’s valuable forest resources from wildfire, manages approximately 480,000 acres of forested School Trust Land, and delivers quality forest management services and assistance to both rural and urban landowners.
+Established in 1926, the Mississippi Forestry Commission (MFC) protects the state’s valuable 19.8 million acres of forestland from wildfire, manages approximately 480,000 acres of forested School Trust Land, and delivers quality forest management services and assistance to both rural and urban landowners.
 Our mission is to provide active leadership in forest protection, forest management, forest inventory, and effective forest information distribution, necessary for Mississippi's sustainable forest-based economy.
+Mississippi's forestry and forest products industries have a $12.79 billion economic impact and employ almost 70,000 people.
+Forestry consistently ranks as the state’s second most valuable agricultural commodity, right behind the poultry industry.
+The MFC looks forward to the continued privilege of caring for Mississippi’s trees, forests, and natural resources.